 - Freedom from fear and distress by ensuring conditions and treatment that avoid mental suffering.

 Our poultry are outside every day with direct access to pasture.
-Their mobile coops provide plenty of space and are moved regularly to new pasture.
+Their mobile coops provide plenty of space and are moved regularly to new pastures.
 They are fed certified organic grains and treats culled from our farm.

 … How does CF think about Environmental Stewardship?
 We consider environmental stewardship a core responsibility.
 We aren’t perfect, but we have built a responsible foundation and take pride in our annual plan to improve the environment.
 Examples of our environmental efforts include:

 - We are Salmon Safe certified and actively involved with regional conservation groups to improve habitat in the river and our land that borders the river.
 We also measure the size, diversity, and health of our riparian residents and take steps to improve their habitat.